scikit-hep/awkward/docs-sphinx/reference/ak.forms.RegularForm.rst

 ak.forms.RegularForm
 --------------------

-The form of a :class:`ak.layout.RegularArray`, which has :doc:`ak.types.RegularType`.
+The form of a :class:`ak.layout.RegularArray`, which has :class:`ak.types.RegularType`.

 In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.